techvoices/techvoices.github.io/src/posts/removing-queues.md

 We've come to understand there are many choices of how we can invest our time in taking TechVoices forward:

   * Mentoring new speakers with the available capacity
+  * Maintaining our web pages - the tech requires attention even when contents don't change
   * Recruiting mentors to grow capacity, and managing a mentor community
   * Recruiting mentees by promoting the program actively and managing the queue of aspiring speakers
   * Promoting new speakers to conferences and creating priority routes for new speaker selection